Astrodon: Paleofauna

 In what is now Maryland, Astrodon shared its paleoenvironment with dinosaurs such as coelurosaurians, the ankylosaurian Priconodon crassus, the nodosaurid Propanoplosaurus marylandicus, a possible basal ceratopsian, and potentially the ornithopod Tenontosaurus.
 The fossil evidence points to the presence of the poorly known theropods "Dryptosaurus" medius, Capitalsaurus potens, "Coelurus" gracilis, and the well known large theropod Acrocanthosaurus atokensis, which likely was the apex predator in this region.
 Other vertebrates are not as well known from the formation, but include freshwater sharks, lungfish, at least three genera of turtles including Glyptops caelatus, and the crocodyliform Goniopholis affinis.
 Evidence has shown that the multituberculate early mammal Argillomys marylandensis was also present.
-Trace fossils included theropod tracks known as Eubrontes and others assigned to the ichnogenus Pteraichinus belonging to a pterosaur, which demonstrate that these animals were present in abundance.
+Trace fossils included theropod tracks known as Eubrontes and others assigned to the ichnogenus Pteraichnus belonging to a pterosaur, which demonstrate that these animals were present in abundance.
 The plant life known from this area included trees preserved as silicified wood, cycads like Dioonites, Ginkgo, the ground plant Selaginella and the giant redwood conifer Sequoia.

 In prehistoric Oklahoma, Astrodon lived alongside other dinosaurs, such as the sauropod Sauroposeidon proteles, the dromaeosaurid Deinonychus antirrhopus and the carnosaur Acrocanthosaurus atokensis.
 The most common dinosaur in the paleoenvironment preserved in the Antlers Formation is the ornithopod Tenontosaurus.
 Other vertebrates present at the time of Astrodon included the amphibian Albanerpeton arthridion, the reptiles Atokasaurus metarsiodon and Ptilotodon wilsoni, the crurotarsan reptile Bernissartia, the cartilaginous fish Hybodus buderi and Lissodus anitae, the ray-finned fish Gyronchus dumblei, the crocodilian Goniopholis, and the turtles Glyptops and Naomichelys.
 Possible indeterminate bird remains are also known from this formation.
 The fossil evidence suggests that the gar Lepisosteus was the most common vertebrate in this region.
 The early mammals known from this region include Atokatherium boreni and Paracimexomys crossi.

-In culture
+Cultural significance

 In 1998, Astrodon johnstoni was named the state dinosaur of Maryland.
 Astrodon was also previously the state dinosaur of Texas, but has since been replaced with Sauroposeidon.

 A life-sized Astrodon model (featuring a wound on its left rear leg) is displayed in the Terror of the South exhibit on the third floor of the North Carolina Museum of Natural Sciences.
 Another Astrodon model is also on display at the Maryland Science Center in Baltimore, Maryland.

 Astrodon appeared in the book Raptor Red by Robert T. Bakker.